Ryzen 5 7400 vs Ryzen 7 PRO 250

 So, is Ryzen 5 7400 better than Ryzen 7 PRO 250?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen 7 PRO 250 is ahead with a 28.5% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen 5 7400 pulls ahead with 1% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 7400 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 7400 is the stronger fit.
 You are getting 1% better PassMark, backed by 6 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 7400 is the smarter buy today.
-Ryzen 5 7400 is $171 cheaper on MSRP at $229 MSRP versus $400 MSRP, and it gives you 1% better PassMark.
-The trade-off is that Ryzen 7 PRO 250 is still the better pure gaming CPU with a 28.5% average FPS lead across 50 shared CPU game tests in our data.
-It is also 76.4% better value on MSRP (96.1 vs 54.5 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 5 7400 is the better buy right now.
+Ryzen 5 7400 comes in $171 cheaper on MSRP at $229 MSRP versus $400 MSRP, and it still gives you 1% better PassMark.
+The compromise is that Ryzen 7 PRO 250 is still the better pure gaming CPU with a 28.5% average FPS lead across 50 shared CPU game tests in our data.
+It is also 76.4% better value on MSRP (96.1 vs 54.5 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?